floriandulzky/ApiProv/README.md

 # ApiProv

-ApiProv is lightweigt ApiGateway or something you can provide APIs with.
-With ApiProv you can provide an API from different protocols.
+ApiProv is lightweight Api Gateway or something you can provide APIs with.

+* provide APIs from different protocols
-Furhter you can use ApiProv as an api gateway for your microservices.
+* use as an api gateway for your microservices

-Also use ApiProv as loadBalancer for API-Request or for your microservices.
+* use as loadBalancer for API-Request or/and for your microservices

 ## Run ApiProv
 ...